gfh16/StudyNotes/ROOT_Notes.md

  " " : Draw a 3D scatter plot.

-"`BOX`": Draw a box for each cell with volume proportional to
+"BOX": Draw a box for each cell with volume proportional to
     contents

 "LEGO": Same as "`BOX`"